Eireen/Panderoa/README.md

 If you need to configure the web server, and you have nothing but a VPS with a newly installed Debian 6, you can use this tool to quickly install and configure all of the necessary programs only a single line.
 You can (and should :) change the scripts on your own, adding new modules and options or editing existing ones.
-Once customized tool can then be used to set up any VPS with Debian 6 "from scratch" for your needs.
+Once customized tool can then be used to set up any VPS with Debian 6 from scratch for your needs.

 ## Installation